The National Disability Insurance Agency (NDIA) manages the National Disability Insurance Scheme (NDIS).

 - We may suggest other options available to you.

 - We can make suggestions and recommendations to the NDIA about a better way of doing things.

 What we cannot do:

 - We cannot help with complaints about an NDIS service or support.
 We encourage you to raise your concern or complaint with your provider first.
-This is often the best way to have your issue resolved quickly.
+This is generally the best way to have your issue resolved quickly.
 All registered NDIS providers must have a complaints management and resolution system in place.

 - If you are in New South Wales, South Australia, Australian Capital Territory, Northern Territory, Queensland, Tasmania and Victoria, and have a complaint about a support or service you have received under the NDIS, you can contact the NDIS Quality and Safeguards Commission.

 - We cannot investigate every complaint we receive about the NDIA.